February 25 @ 7:00 pm

 DISCUSSION

-Presenting Partner: Cincinnati Hillel and elech: Creating Queer Jewish Belonging
+Presenting Partners: Cincinnati Hillel and elech: Creating Queer Jewish Belonging